Anyone know of any stories that promote capitalism and entrepreneurship?

 His first novel "King Rat" was about his experience in PoW camp, with a microcosm of a free market economy (ie. black market) running inside the camp.
 Its also a good (1965) B&W movie (overdue for a re-make!)

-• Posted by Danno 11 years ago
+• Posted by Danno 11 years, 7 months ago

 A parable: At one time America had a strong economy, all rejoiced, and politicians started to promise, promise, promise (spend, spend, spend).
 Over time the government spending required much more revenue but the politician didn't want to level with the voters that taxes were going to have to be raised to pay for the government provided services ("Guns and Butter").
 Thus backroom deals were made under the "Trade Deal" banner so that a foreign country would partner with the American government agreeing to buy its debt in return for "free trade" that allowed cheaper products to flood the American market (the foreign country collects the dollars on the sales to America then turns around to buy T-Bills thus funding the government spending).
 The first partner was Japan, then Mexico and Canada, then China.
 Over the course of those 4 decades the result was that many American factories shut down and some American companies went overseas to compete on price.
 All the while the politician yelled and screamed about the evil businessman who was killing the American economy by moving jobs to other countries.
 Most Americans who were educated in Public Schools where no Critical Thinking or Finance History are taught believed the politician that the evil businessman was responsible all the while the government continues its promise of more and more spending ("Guns and Butter") until the American economy is destroyed and the correction comes.

-• Posted by Eyecu2 11 years ago
+• Posted by Danno 11 years, 7 months ago

-• Posted by Herb7734 11 years ago
+• Posted by Herb7734 11 years, 7 months ago

 Ayn Rand has written extensively on how unfairly reviled businessmen are.
 Every time I put forth an e-mail or Facebook squib on the subject, I get many responses from business people thanking me and others who express wonder at why no one has ever written positive things about them.

-• Posted by barwick11 11 years ago
+• Posted by barwick11 11 years, 7 months ago

 I'm writing a book myself, but that's long away.
 There's some good short stories: